Utah Mineral Rights Management

 Professional Mineral Management for Utah Mineral Owners

-Quick Answer: Utah mineral rights are concentrated in the Uinta Basin, one of the most productive in the Rocky Mountain region.
+TL;DR: Utah mineral rights are concentrated in the Uinta Basin, one of the most productive in the Rocky Mountain region.
 The basin produces waxy crude oil requiring specialized infrastructure.
 Key counties include Uintah, Duchesne, and Carbon.
 Utah Division of Oil, Gas and Mining (DOGM) regulates development with substantial federal land considerations.

 Utah is a significant oil-producing state in the Rocky Mountain region, with the Uinta Basin ranking among the most productive basins in the country.
 The state's unique geology, including waxy crude oil and diverse formations, requires specialized knowledge for effective mineral management.
 Valor provides comprehensive mineral management services tailored to Utah's regulatory environment and geological characteristics.